ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 // Configure using jenkins-shared-library and using "part2" branch
 @Library("jenkins-shared-library@part2") _

-// Entry point into jenkins-shared-library jenkinsJob.call()
+// Entry point into microservice-pipelines jenkinsJob.call()
 ```
 ### Running the `seeJob`